-In addition to generally aligning proposed FPL 3b investments with the 2015 Initial FPL and FPL 3a, the Council proposes to extend or directly build upon some of the activities it previously approved for funding.
+In addition to generally aligning FPL 3b investments with the 2015 Initial FPL and FPL 3a, the Council will extend or directly build upon some of the activities it previously approved for funding.
 For example:

-- The proposed Texas Land Acquisition Program for Coastal Conservation, sponsored by Texas, would greatly expand strategic watershed-based land protection investments that the Council made in its 2015 Initial FPL through the Bahia Grande Coastal Corridor and Bayou Greenways acquisition projects.
-This newly-proposed, coastwide acquisition program would utilize lessons learned to increase the resiliency and environmental quality of the Texas coast by accommodating natural buffers to erosion, storm surge, flooding, and sea level rise while preserving fish and wildlife habitat for the future. - The proposed Apalachicola Regional Restoration Initiative (ARRI): Strategies 2 & 3 program, sponsored by USDA, would build on the Tate's Hell Strategy 1 project funded in the 2015 Initial FPL.
-The proposed FPL 3b program would focus on restoring longleaf pine, coastal ecosystems, and hydrology within the Apalachicola watershed, in Florida. - The proposed Coastal Nearshore Habitat Restoration and Development Program in Mississippi, sponsored by Mississippi, would build upon two planning efforts undertaken through NFWF's Gulf Environmental Benefit Fund (NFWF-GEBF) and the Enhancing Opportunities for Beneficial Use of Dredge Sediments project funded in the Initial FPL.
-These planning efforts are currently funding engineering, design, and permitting on specific projects that could potentially be implemented through this proposed FPL3b program. - The proposed Gulf of Mexico Coast Conservation Corps Program, sponsored by the U.S. Department of Commerce/National Oceanic and Atmospheric Administration (NOAA), and the proposed Tribal Youth Coastal Restoration Program, sponsored by the

-U.S. Department of Interior/Bureau of Indian Affairs (BIA), would continue the work of the Gulf of Mexico Habitat Restoration via Conservation Corps Partnerships program funded in the 2015 Initial FPL.
+- The Texas Land Acquisition Program for Coastal Conservation, sponsored by Texas, will greatly expand strategic watershed-based land protection investments that the Council made in its 2015 Initial FPL through the Bahia Grande Coastal Corridor and Bayou Greenways acquisition projects.
+This newly-proposed, coastwide acquisition program will utilize lessons learned to increase the resiliency and environmental quality of the Texas coast by accommodating natural buffers to erosion, storm surge, flooding, and sea level rise while preserving fish and wildlife habitat for the future. - The Apalachicola Regional Restoration Initiative (ARRI): Strategies 2 & 3 program, sponsored by USDA, will build on the Tate's Hell Strategy 1 project funded in the 2015 Initial FPL.
+This FPL 3b program will focus on restoring longleaf pine, coastal ecosystems, and hydrology within the Apalachicola watershed, in Florida. - The Coastal Nearshore Habitat Restoration and Development Program in Mississippi, sponsored by Mississippi, will build upon two planning efforts undertaken through NFWF's Gulf Environmental Benefit Fund (NFWF-GEBF) and the Enhancing Opportunities for Beneficial Use of Dredge Sediments project funded in the 2015 Initial FPL.
+These planning efforts are currently funding engineering, design, and permitting on specific projects that could potentially be implemented through this FPL3b program. - The Gulf of Mexico Coast Conservation Corps Program, sponsored by the U.S. Department of Commerce/National Oceanic and Atmospheric Administration (NOAA), and the Tribal Youth Coastal Restoration Program, sponsored by the U.S. Department of the Interior/Bureau of Indian Affairs (BIA), will continue the work of the Gulf of Mexico Habitat Restoration via Conservation Corps Partnerships program funded in the 2015 Initial FPL.
 Further, these two programs leverage one another.
 Both seek to enhance the environmental vitality of the area's natural resources while also building the local coastal restoration workforce and giving young adults the skills and experience needed to find jobs in this field.
 Initial connections were also made between GulfCorps' partner organizations and the Tribal Youth Conservation Corps to inform past and future Tribal Corps graduates of GulfCorps recruiting opportunities as tribal students advance their career development.
-Such coordination and awareness would continue under these proposed FPL 3b programs to provide restoration benefits throughout the Gulf.
+Such coordination and awareness will continue under these FPL 3b programs to provide restoration benefits throughout the Gulf.

-- The proposed Coastal Alabama Regional Water Quality Program, sponsored by Alabama, would continue planning and invest in implementation of watershed plans that the Council previously funded for this geographic area.
-Leveraging local and regional expertise, these plans were developed for Alabama through an agreement with the Mobile Bay National Estuary Program. - The Council would also build upon investments made in FPL 3a in the Perdido watershed.
+- The Coastal Alabama Regional Water Quality Program, sponsored by Alabama, will continue planning and invest in implementation of watershed plans that the Council previously funded for this geographic area.
+Leveraging local and regional expertise, these plans were developed for Alabama through an agreement with the Mobile Bay National Estuary Program. - The Council will also build upon investments made in FPL 3a in the Perdido watershed.
 In FPL 3a, the Council approved planning and implementation funds for the Perdido River Land Conservation and Habitat Enhancements project in Alabama.
-In draft FPL 3b, the Council proposes to provide planning funds to Alabama for the proposed Perdido Watershed Water Quality Improvements and Restoration Assessment Program.
-This proposed FPL 3b program would coordinate the location and sequencing of additional restoration projects that could improve water quality and habitat and to develop monitoring protocols to assess the potential collective impacts of restoration projects within the watershed.
-Further, the water quality and acquisition programs proposed by Florida may offer opportunities for Florida and Alabama to collaborate on conservation work in this shared watershed.
+In FPL 3b, the Council will provide planning funds to Alabama for the Perdido Watershed Water Quality Improvements and Restoration Assessment Program.
+This FPL 3b program will coordinate the location and sequencing of additional restoration projects that could improve water quality and habitat and to develop monitoring protocols to assess the potential collective impacts of restoration projects within the watershed.
+Further, the Florida water quality and acquisition programs may offer opportunities for Florida and Alabama to collaborate on conservation work in this shared watershed.